Inpatient Rehabilitation Program

 The acute inpatient rehabilitation team at Phoenix Children’s uses these and other measures of progress:

-2. Average length of stay – While each child has a length of stay that is unique to their condition and goals, the average length of stay in our program helps patients, families and referral providers know how long it generally takes to reach treatment goals.
+3. Average Length of Stay – While each child has a length of stay that is unique to their condition and goals, the average length of stay in our program helps patients, families and referral providers know how long it generally takes to reach treatment goals.
 It also helps us monitor and improve our efficiency and quality of care.

-5. Number of patient admissions – Tracking how many patients we admit quarterly and yearly helps with planning.
+6. Number of Patient Admissions – Tracking how many patients we admit quarterly and yearly helps with planning.
 It also shows the range and capabilities of our rehabilitation services.

-A Closer Look at Six Standard Measures of Success
+A Closer Look at Nine Standard Measures of Success

-The following data show how Phoenix Children’s measures and improves pediatric inpatient rehabilitation care and how we compare to similar programs nationwide.
+The following data shows how Phoenix Children’s measures and improves pediatric inpatient rehabilitation care and how we compare to similar programs nationwide.

 Phoenix Children's acute inpatient rehabilitation program helps kids improve function and feel better more quickly.
 When compared to national averages of similar inpatient rehabilitation programs, our kids spend less days in the inpatient program and can return to their homes and community more often.